fraser-lab/EMRinger/README.md

 # DEPRECATED: EMRinger
 ## The current up to date version of EMRinger is packaged with CCTBX (https://github.com/cctbx/cctbx_project/blob/master/mmtbx/command_line/emringer.py).
 This version will not support new features or bugfixes.The code here remains for recapitulating exact results from the EMRinger paper (citation below).
+The up to date version can be run with `cctbx.emringer` or `phenix.emringer`, or in the Phenix GUI.

 **This is the set of scripts used for the EMRinger paper (citation below).
 For the most up-to-date version of EMRinger, please use phenix.emringer or the integrated GUI version of EMRinger in the latest phenix nightly.**